jdmaurer/ai-automation-lab/AI_HANDOFF_PROTOCOL.md

 - Moving to Claude: Sync the GitHub project source first, then tell Claude to read the latest `CURRENT_STATE.md`.

-  Testing Google Drive sync.
-  Again.
-  test 3.

  GitHub is the canonical shared state. `CURRENT_STATE.md` is the baton.